23.4 Cargo.toml

 serde = { version = "1.0", features = ["derive"] }

-This activates additional functionality, such as automatically deriving Serialize
+This activates extra functionality, like auto-deriving Serialize

 and Deserialize